stingraze/web-crawler-gpu/README.md

 New: 7/17/2023: I added a experimental folder with crawler-bert-embeddings.py inside.
 This outputs embeddings of each URLs crawled.
 Still experimental and needs code revision to be useful, but a reference for future use.

-Update: 7/17/2023 17:33PM I added a experimental web crawler that outputs BERT embeddings using a very simple quantum algoirthm using quantum entanglement.
+Update: 7/17/2023 17:33PM I added a experimental web crawler that outputs BERT embeddings using a very simple quantum algorithm using quantum entanglement.
 Tested to work on quantum simulator.
 The file name is: quantum-bert-crawler.py

 [![gpu-crawler-recursive7.py running on NVIDIA GeForce RTX 2080Ti:](https://img.youtube.com/vi/-9NsB_3lpRI/0.jpg)](https://www.youtube.com/watch?v=-9NsB_3lpRI)